The Burns Family

 Family of James Burns and Anne Holland

 According to the family history of James Burns, also of Pottawattamie County Iowa, he was an older brother of Edward Burns (above).
+James and Ed Burns are buried in adjacent lots at St, Patrick's Cemetery in Neola.
 According to that history James Burns was born in County Kilkenny Ireland in 1835, the sixth of seven children.
 His father died when the children were quite young and said to have been buried in Gowran.
 Although parents names are not mentioned, the names of children in the family were given in the family history to have included Bridget, another daughter, Michael, John, Martin, James and Edward.
 James Burns arrived in Boston in the spring of 1853 and made his way to Pennsylvania.
-He was joined in Pennsylvania by his younger brother, Ed, and it was there he met his future wife, Anne Holland, who was also from Kilkenny (Tullaroan).
+He was joined later in Pennsylvania by his younger brother, Ed, and it was there he met his future wife, Anne Holland, who was also from Co.
+Kilkenny (Tullaroan).
 Anne Holland was born on a farm in County Kilkenny in 1843, the second child of a family of 8, all girls except the youngest, a boy named Ned.
-When Anne was 21, in 1864, she decided to go to America to stay with her uncle Ned Kelly in Pennsylvania.
+When Anne was 21, in 1864, she decided to go to America to stay with her uncle Ned Kelly (likely a brother of her mother Mary Kelly) in Pennsylvania.
 She was accompanied by her cousin, Ned Kelly, Jr., who his father had left behind when he immigrated, and another cousin, Bridget Lambert.
 James' brother Ed was Edward Burns who married a Bridget Lambert (it does not mention if she was the same Bridget who immigrated with Anne).
-The source of this information was a family history written by Philip Francis Brougham, a grandson of James Burns.
+James & Anne and Edward & Bridget were married on the same day in 1864 Pennsylvania.
+Following marriage both couples traveled to Dubuque, Iowa, where Michael Burns was living.
+The source of this information was a family history shared by Philip Francis Brougham, a grandson of James Burns.

 The family of James and Anne (Holland) Burns moved to Iowa soon after their marriage, the Iowa State census suggesting their eldest son Jeremiah was born about 1865 in Story County, Iowa, while the remaining children were born in Pottawattamie County.
+The family history suggests James and Anne lived in Boonesborough for a year while James worked for the railroad, then moved to Council Bluffs seeking a family homestead.
 In 1870 the family is listed on a farm in York Township, listed as James (age 35) and Anna (27) Burnes, with Jerry (5), Mary (3), Richard (2), and son E. (8 months).
 The family moved to Washington township by 1880 where they remained, as indicated in the 1880 and 1885 census.
 In 1883 their teenage daughter Mary passed away and was buried in Neola.
 The 1895 Iowa State census for Washington township provides one of the more complete snapshots of the family of James and Anne and their remaining ten children, listed as James Burns (59,Ireland), Ann (50,Ireland), Jeremiah (29, Story Co., IA), Richard (26, Pott Co), Edward (24, Pott Co), Kate (23, Pott Co), John (21,Pott Co), David (21, Pott Co), Ellen (19, Pott Co), Maggie (17,Pott Co), James (15, Pott Co), and Annie (11, Pott Co).
 Just after this census their son Jeremiah passed away, buried in Neola, and their daughter Kate married Charles B Flood.

 James and Anne appear in the 1900 and 1905 census record in Washington township, and was shortly after the 1905 census they both pass away.
 They were both buried at St Patricks Cemetery in Neola, Iowa, with their deceased children Mary and Jeremiah.
 Other children in the family would marry, including son Richard Burns to Dora Annis in 1900, son Edward Burns to Maud Chambers about 1901, daughter Ann Burns to James Brougham in 1910, and son John Burns to Katheryn Flanagan before 1915.
 The other children in the family would remain single, including David, Ellen, Margaret and James.